SixteenThousand/Blue/README.md

 ## Interesting Features

 - Hand written shell prompts for bash, fish, zsh...and python
-- Command-line colour scheme switchers for Alacritty and WezTerm
+- A Command-line colour scheme switcher for WezTerm
 - A complete failure to set a colour scheme in tmux (seriously, if you know how to do that, please contact me)
+- A hand-rolled neovim configuration
+- A shell history search tool for bash (search for `stale`)

 ## Dependencies